ciaran-fairhurst/Filter_Scraper/README.md

 # Filter_Scraper
 Get all the telescope filters you could ever want from the Spanish virtual observatory website.

+The two versions are for python 2/3.
+I'll only be maintaining the Python 3 one going forward.

 Simply run the script and the filters will be output to "./filters/\<telescope\>/\<instrument\>/\<filter\>.txt"

 Each ".txt" file is in two columns, the first is the wavelength in Angstroms, the second is the fractional throughput at that wavelength (i.e. a second column value of 0 means it is completely opaque, and a value of 1 means it is perfectly transparent).